noriakis/scstruc/README.md

 # scstruc

-The package for analysing the gene regulatory network based on the Bayesian network structure of single-cell transcriptomics data.
-The function works with `SingleCellExperiment`.
+The package for analysing the gene regulatory network based on Bayesian network structure of single-cell transcriptomics data.
+The function works primarily with `SingleCellExperiment`.
+Multiple algorithms tailored for single-cell transcriptomics data are prepared.
+The inferred networks are validated based on the causal relationships between genes.

 <!-- badges: start -->